-The relevant Austrian data protection authority is the "Datenschutzbehörde" (in the following referred to as "DSB"); the DSB is also responsible for the Data Processing Register (Datenverarbeitungsregister) which has been established within the DSB.
+The relevant Austrian data protection authority is the "Datenschutzbehörde" (hereinafter referred to as "DSB"); the DSB is also responsible for the Data Processing Register ("Datenverarbeitungsregister") which has been established within the DSB.

-For details concerning the competences of the DSB see sections 4 and 5.
+For details concerning the competences of the DSB, see sections 4 and 5.

-Another institution is the Data Protection Council (Datenschutzrat) which is responsible for advising the Federal Government and the State Governments on requests concerning data protection law (section 41 para 2 DSG 2000).
+Another institution is the Data Protection Council ("Datenschutzrat") which is responsible for advising the Federal Government and the State Governments on requests concerning data protection law (section 41 para 2 DSG 2000).

-Definitions
+2 Definitions